top of page

 Unfair conversation example

-For some further information on Dr Torna Pitman's research on Conversational Control and Coercive Control, please see the links below:
+For some further information on Dr Torna Pitman's research on Conversational Control and Coercive Control, please click on the links below:

 bottom of page